robert-vo/class-browser-api/endpoints/CLASS_INFORMATION.md

 ## Parameters
 * department - A String that represents the department class(es) belong to.
-* credit_hours - An integer that represents the number of credit hours a class fulfills.
+* credit-hours - An integer that represents the number of credit hours a class fulfills.
 * core - A String representing the core categories of a class.

 ## Return Format